tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 which hidden service the user accessed.

 The mitigation of this attack relies on proper implementation of the fronting service.
-(TODO: Yeah, right.
-In other news, free beer tomorrow.)
+This may require cooperation from the multiplexed server.

 ## Sticking out